cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - 4 comparator submodules generate 4 4-bit PWM signals

-- The above process is repeated concerning changes in the FW configurations to generate the PWM signal.
+- The above process is repeated until the timer is disabled.

 APB ADVANCED TIMER has 4 timer modules, which can generate 4 independent 4-bit PWMs